 Static Code Analysis: Everything You Need to Know

-In a recent survey report, Incredibuild asked 300 senior IT managers about their most used technologies and methodologies for accelerating and improving the development cycle.
+In a recent survey report, Incredibuild asked 300 senior IT managers about the technologies and methodologies that they most used to accelerate and improve the development cycle.

 More than three-quarters (76%) said they use static code analysis, and another 11% said they planned to implement it in the coming year.
 But not everyone has embraced automation just yet.

 Software development teams are always looking for ways to increase both the speed of development processes and the reliability of their software.
-According to our 2024 State of Software Quality report, 58% of developers say not having enough time is the single most common challenge faced during code reviews.
-The best way to achieve both speed and reliability is to identify and fix code issues as early in the development process as possible.
+According to our 2024 State of Software Quality report, 58% of developers say not having enough time is the most common challenge during code reviews.
+The best way to achieve speed and reliability is to identify and fix code issues as early in the development process.

 Static code analysis can help you do just that.